Natsudragnil777/Natsudragnil777/README.md

 ## 💻 What I'm Currently Doing

-- 🔐 Learning web and system penetration testing.
+- 🔐 Learning web application penetration testing.
 - 🛠 Practicing Linux, Bash scripting, and cybersecurity tools.
 - 🌍 Improving my frontend and backend web development skills.
 - 📂 Using Git and GitHub to manage my projects and progress.